 - if the minor is under the immediate supervision of a commissioned peace officer engaged in enforcing the provisions of the Alcohol and Beverage Code.

-Punishment for Minor in Possession of Alcohol
+What are the Penalties for Minor in Possession of Alcohol?

-M.I.P. is a class C misdemeanor punishable up to a $500 fine.
+For your first offense, a M.I.P. is a class C misdemeanor punishable up to a $500 fine.
 If the minor has two prior convictions the fine increases up to $2,000 and confinement in jail for up to 180 days.

 The court will order community service for not less than 8 hours or more than 12 hours for a first offense.
 If the minor has a previous conviction, the court will order community service for not less than 20 hours or more that 40 hours.